 3. Mobility between competitive levels does not have to be in progressive order.

-4. Gymnasts may compete on two consecutive competitive levels (All-Around and/or an Individual Event Specialist) on their next level up. .
+4. Gymnasts may compete on two consecutive competitive levels (All-Around and/or an Individual Event Specialist) on their next level up for a maximum of 6 events.

-5. We provide Five Competitive Platforms: (a) All Around, (b) Individual Event, (c) Team and (d) Club High School, (e) International.
+5. The USAIGC/IAIGC provides Five Competitive Platforms: (a) All Around, (b) Individual Event, (c) Team and (d) Club High School, (e) International.
 Our International Competitions are open to all USAIGC Competitive Levels.

 Our Competitive program will develop gymnasts that are a head above their peers, developing into strong, intelligent young ladies who are goal oriented, success driven, disciplined, with excellent time management skills and who have learned life’s most important skill; dealing with success and failure.
 It is the process of becoming a gymnast in a healthy competitive environment that develops these outstanding qualities, not scores, not placements nor competitive levels.
 This is the core philosophy of our Competitive Program.
 Our gymnasts will be prepared for tomorrow’s world, making them tomorrow's leaders!